 Remosa was founded in Cagliari - on the island of Sardinia, Italy - in 1955, to provide support to the Mambrini Constructions Group, which dealt with road construction and civil engineering at the time.
 With its mechanics department, Remosa could guarantee timely maintenance and repair services to the machinery utilized in MCG's working sites all over the island.
 Shipping the equipment to maintenance centers on the mainland was not necessary anymore.

-Thanks to the efficiency and the reliability which has been its goal since the beginning of its activity, Remosa rapidly achieved high quality levels, growing from a small regional company to a strong world-wide competitor.
+Thanks to the efficiency and the reliability which has been its goal right from the start, Remosa rapidly achieved high quality levels, growing from a small regional company to a strong world-wide competitor.

 It was, in fact, during the stages of its development that Remosa acquired a solid industrial service experience, working with refineries, petro-chemical industries, power plants, metal working industries, mining and manufacturing industries, operating as service provider for mechanical precision products and industrial maintenance.

 Building on the acquired experience, Remosa was later able to invest in technological and planning know-how, updating its machinery, improving its organizational structure and personnel training, as well as aggressively moving into new fields.

 - In 1980, Remosa becomes manufacturer of valves for the FCC (Fluid Catalytic Cracking) and Expander (PRT) applications.
 In a few years, the Company would be a world leader in this field.

 - In 1993, Remosa enters for the first time the UOP Vendor list as FCC-Expander applications supplier.